You Will Eventually Be Forgotten

-You Will Eventually Be Forgotten is the second and final LP by Fenton, Michigan emo band Empire!
+You Will Eventually Be Forgotten is the second and final studio album by American emo band Empire!
 Empire!
 (I Was a Lonely Estate), released on August 19, 2014, on Count Your Lucky Stars Records and Topshelf Records.
 Pre-orders began on July 22, 2014, through the Count Your Lucky Stars store and the Topshelf Records store.
 The band has made "A Keepsake" and "If It's Bad News, It Can Wait" available for streaming ahead of the release date.

 Mineral's Chris Simpson and Braid's Bob Nanna have made guest appearances on the LP.